-With the latest reports of Hillary Clinton collapsing at a 9/11 memorial event, the increased calls in questioning her health is fully appropriate.
+With the latest reports of Hillary Clinton collapsing at a 9/11 memorial event, the increased calls in questioning her health are fully appropriate.
 Nothing about it is “sexist” and here’s why.

 Being in charge of 320 million Americans means YOU SHOULD be in healthy shape when you run for the highest office.
 This is not running for mayor, committeeman, or governor.
 It does not get any higher than the Presidency of the United States.
 Being the most powerful office holder in the world means you need to be in charge, physically and mentally as well.
 When Hillary Clinton is showing some serious signs of health issues, it is problematic because it won’t get any easier when one of these two candidates are in office.
 If the stress is getting to her on the campaign trail, it will only get worse and much more stressful for her in the Oval Office.